This does not constitute professional tax advice. We strongly advise consulting a tax specialist to find out your specific obligations.

 - If you're based in the EU and have reached your country's sales threshold

 - You may be liable to register as a VAT payer if your business achieves the sales threshold for the country in which your business is located.
-The sales threshold is different for each country within the EU (eg. Germany it's 12,500 euros.
-In the UK it's 83,000 pounds.).
+The sales threshold is different for each country within the EU (eg. in Germany it's 12,500 euros.
+In the UK it's 85,000 pounds.).

-- Submit a valid VAT ID to Printful and we'll charge 0% VAT for orders going to EU member states and worldwide.
-We're still obligated to charge 21% for orders going to Latvia.
+- Submit a valid VAT ID to Printful and we'll charge 0% VAT.
+We're still obligated to charge VAT on orders going to countries where Printful is a registered VAT payer, and for customers registered in the same countries as we are.

 - If you're based in the EU and haven't reached the sales threshold for your country